Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Translation Task

 \subsection{Prompts: Reasoning or Not}

 Our goals are again to determine the best performance of LLMs on the two benchmarks, and to find if CoT reasoning improves performance over translation with no reasoning.
-The no-reasoning prompt is the same for both benchmarks: the system part is shown in Table~\ref{tab:system-prompt-translation-both}, while the user part simply provides the two EN sentences and the FR translation of the first one.
+The no-reasoning prompt is the same for both benchmarks, as shown in Appendix~\ref{sec:prompt-variants-translation}.
+The system part contains general instructions for translation, while the user part simply provides the two EN sentences and the FR translation of the first one.

-For the reasoning prompt, we state in the system prompt several steps that guide the reasoning for each task, shown for both benchmarks in Table~\ref{tab:system-prompt-translation-reasoning}.
-An additional instruction at the end (not shown here) requires the LLM to enclose the reasoning between XML-like tags.
-We found that this instruction led to similar or better performance and an easier to parse output in comparison to an unstructured one.
+For the reasoning prompts (also in Appendix~\ref{sec:prompt-variants-translation}), we make explicit in the system prompt several steps that guide the reasoning for each task.
+An additional instruction at the end requires the LLM to enclose the reasoning between XML-like tags, which leads to an easier to parse output, as well as similar or better performance.